 The role of the government in America is changing on federal, state and local levels.
 Mandates often unfunded are fostered upon business organizations and private citizens.
 If unchecked government grows - it is the nature of bureaucracy to expand.
 The use of sun-set legislation is underused or the bar set too low when it comes to extending and renewing government bodies.
 Politicians and bureaucrats deterred from expanding or funding programs by a few vigilant citizens, wait and find creative ways to reach their objective at a later date.
 Creating special bonds, attaching fees to needed services or narrow taxes that go on to fund new authorities, commissions, and districts.

 The government need not be efficient, we see this in issues small and large, for example in our currency.
 Not only is the penny still being used, four new versions of it were released in 2009.
 The penny is totally antiquated and illogical if an employee is paid only $12.00 per hour it cost twenty cents per minute.
-How can you afford to pay that employee to count and handle pennies, the labor exceeds its value.
+How can businesses afford to pay that employee to count and handle pennies when the labor exceeds its value?
 According to the “citizens to retire the penny” it cost the Country more than $15 Billion Dollars annually, but to the government that matters naught.

 Instead of focusing on the business of government and simplicity, this new

 proactive movement, one of "cuteness", disguised in the shawl of flexible and

 diversity is being expanded, and we are paying the tab.
 Government is